-Congratulations to Catherine Martin and Paul Synan, who have jointly been highly commended in this year's Duke of Gloucester Award, presented by His Royal Highness last night (27 November) in Mercers' Hall in the City of London.
+Congratulations to Catherine Martin and Paul Synan, who share the honours in this year's Duke of Gloucester Award, presented by His Royal Highness last night (27 November) in Mercers' Hall in the City of London.

 The Duke of Gloucester Award is presented by the Masons Livery Company to the person (normally only one person) who has shown the most promise in developing their skills following the completion of their apprenticeship.
 It recognises the skills of craftsmen and women who have gone through a recognised apprenticeship for their craft, achieving City & Guilds Craft & Advanced or NVQ Level 3 at an approved college, and have between two and nine years post qualification experience.